DamageStudios/ringmaster/docs/Overview.md

 Less than 2% so the assumption that x was negligibly small is good.

 ### Test plans quality and scope
-The quality of the test plan --> this can be based off code coverage %, unit tests P/F, integration tests P/F etc.
+The quality of the test plan can be used as a metric in factoring in the viability of a release.

+This score can be calculated on the following events:

+* Code Coverage percentages in terms of increase and decrease
+* Number of unit test failures
+* Number of integration test failures

 ### Discussion around the changes
-How much discussion there was around the PR.
-The amount of back-and-forth that occurred in the code review.
-The more back-and-forth, the more rejections, the more requests for change—the more risk.
+How much discussion there was around the Release.
+The more back-and-forth, the more rejections, the more requests for change—the greater the risk.

+This score can be calculated on the following events:

+* CommitCommentEvent (GitHub)
+* IssueCommentEvent (GitHub)

 ### Developer Reputation System
 The Developer Reputation System ranks the Quality of a Developers Code so that Developers with a history of pushing garbage through get more scrutiny at release time.

 Developers are rated on a starring system on a scale of 1-5 with 5 being the highest rating one can achieve.
 All Developers start from a baseline of 3 stars.

-The score can be calculated based on the following GitHub activity stream events (This is just a sample):
+This score can be calculated based on the following GitHub activity stream events (This is just a sample):

 * CommitCommentEvent
 * IssueCommentEvent